Thermadiag/seq/docs/latency_benchmark.md

 ## Insertion latency benchmark

 The goal here is to measure the MAXIMUM time required for an insertion.
 This measure is usefull for low latency systems, where the hash table maximum size cannot be predicted up-front.
-For that, we insert 10M values within the hash table and measure the each individual insertion time using the most precise possible measurement method (QueryPerformanceCounter on Windows).
+For that, we insert 10M values within the hash table and measure each individual insertion time using the most precise possible measurement method (QueryPerformanceCounter on Windows).
 For this benchmark, the measure precision is not an issue as we expect high values during rehash.
-The following graph displays the maximum insertion latency in nanoseconds based on the number of elements.
-The maximum latency is displayed in the legend.
+The following graph displays the maximum insertion time in nanoseconds based on the number of elements.
+The maximum time reached is displayed in the legend.
 I removed the `std::unordered_set` curve which is too high and makes it impossible to interpret the results (and log scale does not help either).
 Just know that it's roughly 2 times slower than the second slowest (`tsl::sparse_set`).

 ![InsertLatency](images/insert_latency.svg)

-Measurements are coherant whith the memory patterns:
+Some conclusions:
 -	`gtl::flat_hash_set` is rather fast to rehash, but still needs 66ms to insert a single value at most.
 -	`ankerl::unordered_dense::set` rehash process is slightly slower, as robin hood insertion process might require to move around several elements.
 We also see secondary peaks corresponding to the vector resize.
 -	`tsl::sparse_set` rehash process is... slow.
 No wonder as it requires a lot of small allocations/deallocations, that's the price of a small memory usage.
 If you're unlucky, a single insertion in a big table might take more than...
 300ms.
 -	`seq::radix_hash_set` has a very low latency compared to other implementations.
 Its biggest insertion time (4.7ms) is 10 times lower than the second fastest (`gtl::flat_hash_set`).

-So far so good, we see that `seq::radix_hash_set` manage to combine very low memory usage with low insertion latency.
+So far so good, we see that `seq::radix_hash_set` manages to combine very low memory usage with low insertion latency.
 But this is also the case for a regular `std::map`... that we usually don't want to use for single point lookup.
 To be complete, we also need to measure the latency of successfull and failed lookup operations.

 ## Lookup latency benchmark

-In this benchmark, we want to knwow the maximum time taken by a single `find()` operation, weither successfull or not.
+In this benchmark, we want to know the maximum time taken by a single `find()` operation, weither successfull or not.
 The process is slightly different than with previous benchmark:
 -	We insert 10M elements to a hash table,
 -	Every 10k elements, we measure the time it takes to look for 100 random existing values and compute the average time.
 We cannot just measure a single lookup which is way too fast for our measurement method.